Search

 # GBV SITES Supported 113

-USAID’s LPHS-EC has deployed field-based teams at cluster and district levels consisting of technical and program support staff to support the implementation of HIV and TB services.
+LPHS-EC has deployed field-based teams at the cluster and district levels, consisting of technical and program support staff, to support the implementation of HIV and TB services.

 Bugiri Cluster Iganga Cluster Kamuli Cluster